postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/postman-sandbox-api.md

     url: "https://learning.postman.com/docs/sending-requests/variables/"
 ---

-Postman provides JavaScript APIs via the `pm` object that you can use in your gRPC request scripts, executed in [Postman Sandbox](https://github.com/postmanlabs/postman-sandbox).
+Postman provides JavaScript APIs with the `pm` object that you can use in your gRPC request scripts, executed in [Postman Sandbox](https://github.com/postmanlabs/postman-sandbox).

 ## Contents